Program_Bachelor of Kinesiology

 Study Permits

-Students with Study Permits that are admitted to a program that has a practicum or clinical placement in childcare, primary/secondary school teaching or health service field occupations must complete their Medical Authorization as required by Citizenship and Immigration Canada one month prior to the start of classes.
+Students with Study Permits who are admitted to a program that has a practicum or clinical placement in the health service field must complete their Medical Authorization as required by Citizenship and Immigration Canada one month before the start of classes.

 Prior Learning and Transfer